lucent-mc/docs/content/index.md

 On the left, there is a sidebar with an explorer to find pages on this wiki, but if you're struggling to find something, try the search bar at the top!

-> [!info] Note
+> [!info] Mobile users
-> For mobile users: you can find the side menu by tapping the menu icon in the top left.
+> You can find the search bar by tapping the menu icon in the top left.

 Don't know where to start?
 Give [Lucent Optimizations](Packs/Lucent%20Optimizations/index.md) a shot!